Justice Stephen Breyer On What The Court Does Behind Closed Doors, And Hamilton

 Last week, Breyer dropped by our studios to promote his book, The Court and the World, in which he argues that interpreting the law increasingly requires an understanding of complex global realities — why a case about copyright or child abduction or national security could be complicated when two different courts in two different countries disagree about what the law compels.

 It had been a tough week at the Supreme Court, with major cases argued involving affirmative action and the concept of one-person, one-vote.
 So NPR Legal Affairs Correspondent Nina Totenberg and Senior Editor Ron Elving, who joined me for the podcast, thought it would be a good idea to lighten things up with a "lightning round" of questions for the justice — questions about his life.
 Was he a ditch digger as a teenager because his mother worried he was too bookish?
 Answer: yes.
-And this question, about Justice Breyer's run-in with the law when he was in college:
+And this question, about Justice Breyer's run-in with the law when he was in college (which was cut out of the podcast for time):

 "Is it true you were arrested?"